yohasebe/fzf-alfred-workflow/README.md

 **Change Log**

+- 1.11.0: Search history now records a search when one of its results is chosen, instead of recording every keystroke along the way; repeating a search moves it back to the top rather than adding a duplicate; opening the search with an empty query lists your recent searches
 - 1.10.0: Filenames stored in either Unicode normalization form are now matched, so a query typed through a Japanese IME finds names macOS saved in decomposed form; optional candidate cache makes repeat searches on large search paths instant; results can be previewed with Quick Look; packages/bundles are handled correctly (see below); queries are no longer passed through a shell
 - 1.9.2: Show a clear error message in Alfred and the debugger when `fd` or `fzf` cannot be located, instead of silently returning no results
 - 1.9.1: Auto-detect `fd` and `fzf` in common Homebrew paths as a safety net for unusual setups (issue #10)